 Hip-hop at KDA is fun, fast and upbeat.
 We incorporate break dancing, pop, and old school in our style of hip-hop.
 Students learn freezes, free style, tricks, choreography and more.
 You will always see us having fun without any provocative moves or inappropriate music.
 We chose to listen to family approved hip-hop music from Radio Disney or Christian Hip Hop.
-Our boy's Rhythm and tumble class introduces boys ages 2-5 to hip-hop, tumbling, counting and dance.
-Our boy’s hip-hop classes encourage boys ages 5+ to dance like a B-Boy.
+Our boy’s hip-hop classes encourage boys ages 3+ to dance like a B-Boy.
 They work to master the skills of hip-hop with a teacher who can demonstrate it all!

 For our little dancers ages 2-3 we offer pre-dance classes that include ballet and tap.
 This class is 30 minutes to accommodate a shorter attention span.
 It is a fast passed class full of leaning games and exercise.
 Little dancers learn rhythm, early terminology, manners and how to adapt to a classroom setting.